FlindersSTEMOutreach/FlinBIT/README.md

 Data logger will store all other raw serial data directly into a `.txt` file.

+## Data plotting

+When you log into your FlinBIT you will have the option to view the incomming data stream in the data plotter.

+To hide or show the data plotter, press the `Toggle Plotter` button at the top of the page.

+To enable or disable the data plotter, tick or untick the `Plot Data` tick box.

+To clear all data from the plotter, press the `Clear Plotter` button.

+When using the data plotter, the data must be formatted as a comma separated list (eg `1,2,3,4`).

+The plotter will count the number of data points in the first message, all following messages should contain the same number of data points.

+Pressing `Clear Plotter` will reset the number of data points.

 ## Commands

 `/set background <JavaScript color>`: changes the background color of the web page (not saved).